 The orphanage, the largest wooden structure in Europe and the second-largest in the world, has not been used since 1964 but still maintains its grandeur.

-Heybeliada consists of four hills with a maximum height of 140 metres.
-There are many places to visit around these hills and if you go to Çam Harbor, you will reach Sanatorium which is closed again.
+Heybeliada consists of four hills each with a maximum height of 140 metres.
+There are many places to visit around these hills, and if you go to Çam Harbor, you will reach Sanatorium.
 The island is suitable for cycling and trekking.